April Morning: Plot

-During the next ambush Adam falls asleep under some brush.
-He is awakened by Cousin Simmons and the Reverend searching for his body and talking about him.
-He calls to them, to their relief, and they send him home.
-He returns home and is greeted by Levi, who walks him into the house.
-It is occupied by mourners, Ruth, Granny, and Sarah.
+Adam is first greeted by Levi, who walks him into the house.
+Levi idolizes his "war hero" older brother, but Adam does not feel especially heroic.
+The Cooper's house is occupied by mourners along with Ruth, Granny, and Sarah.
 The latter sends him to get Moses a coffin and take it to the church.
-After a brief conversation with the coffin-maker he returns home.
-He eats dinner, then Sarah sends him to light candles by Moses' coffin.
-Ruth accompanies him and they talk for a while, until he walks her home.
+After a brief conversation with the coffin-maker, Adam returns to his house.
+He eats a large meal before Sarah sends him back to the church to light candles by Moses' coffin.
+Ruth accompanies him and they admit their love for each other as he escorts her home.
 Then he himself goes home and to bed.